kkruecke/cplus-documentation/notes/value-categories.rst

     const int&& rci = 20;  // A const rvalue reference is not really of any use.

-This, in fact, the primary use of rvalue references: as functon parameters and return types.
+In fact, the primary use of rvalue references is as functon parameters and return types.
 Their purpose is not primarily to allow us to delcare variables like ``ri`` above.

 rvalue references can only bind to rvalues.
 This is true even for a "rvalue reference to const", as in the example below